 International Students - Job & Internship Search Strategies

-- Expand and Maintain Your Network
+- Expand Your Network and Make it Work for You

 - Refine Your Communication and Interpersonal Skills